queenisabaer/wishlist/README.md

 ### Lighthouse Test
 To measure the website against performance, accessibility, SEO and best practice, I used [Lighthouse](https://chromewebstore.google.com/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=de).<br>
 Because the background and foreground colors of the button with the class: 'btn-pink' and 'btn-reverse' do not have a sufficient contrast ratio, the accessibility was never 100.
-I tried to improve this by changing the background colors to more vibrant ones, but couldn't get a better result.
+I tried to improve this by changing the background colors to more vibrant ones that are still in the colour palette, but couldn't get a better result.
 Since time was running out, I left it in the original version at the end.
 I would like to optimize this in a future version. <br>
 In general, I am not satisfied with some values and would like to improve them.
 Unfortunately, I didn’t have enough time to do this for this version.
 <details>
 <summary> Results </summary>